-It's hard to believe, after a long, BRUTAL winter, that severe weather season is here!
+It's hard to believe, after our LONG winter, that severe weather season is here!
 Now's the time to begin making preparations to stay safe this spring. . .no matter where you are.
 Here are some tips--many of them common sense--to keep in mind as this dangerous time of year unfolds:

 *If you don't have a weather radio, now's the time to get one, and have it programmed.
 When set correctly your weather radio will alert you to approaching severe weather, 24/7.
 That's a huge advantage if you happen to be asleep!

 *When a Tornado or Severe Thunderstorm Watch has been issued for your area, keep abreast of developing weather conditions, whether it be via TV, a radio, or online.
+In fact, there are several smart phone weather apps that will keep you posted to current weather conditions.
 If a line of severe storms is heading your way, stay alert!

 *When a Tornado Warning has been issued, and you're at home, seek shelter underground, either in a storm cellar or basement.
 If this is not possible, go to the lowest level of your home and take shelter in an interior room, such as a bathroom or interior closet.
 Cover yourself with pillows or other padding--anything to help protect you from flying debris.
 When selecting an interior room for shelter, go by this rule of thumb: Put as many walls between yourself and the outside that you can!